 Job Outlook: 8% growth

-Economists conduct research, evaluate data, monitor economic trends, and develop forecasts on a wide variety of issues, including energy costs, inflation, interest rates, exchange rates, business cycles, taxes, and employment levels, among others.
+Economists conduct research, evaluate data, monitor economic trends, and develop forecasts on various issues, including energy costs, inflation, interest rates, exchange rates, business cycles, taxes, and employment levels.

 They present their findings to government agencies, corporations, and academic research organizations.

-A bachelor’s degree is the minimum entry-level into this profession.
-However, to gain access to senior-level economist jobs, you’ll need an advanced degree in a finance-related field.
+A bachelor’s degree is the minimum entry level into this profession.
+However, you’ll need an advanced degree in finance to gain access to senior-level economist jobs.

 15. Actuary